Commerce Bank Deposit Agreement & Disclosures

 Back to Top

-Our policy is to make funds from your deposits to checking and interest checking accounts available to you on the next business day after the banking day we receive your deposit.
+Our policy is to make funds from your deposits to checking and interest checking accounts available to you on the first business day after the day we receive your deposit.
 Electronic direct deposits will be available on the day we receive the deposit.
-Once they are available, you can withdraw the funds in cash and we will use the funds to pay checks that you have written, or to pay other debits and fees.
+Once they are available, you may withdraw the funds in cash, or we may use the funds to pay checks that you have written, or to pay other debits and fees.

-For the purpose of determining the availability of your deposits, everyday is a business day except Saturdays, Sundays, and federal holidays.
-If you make a deposit before the cut-off time for provisional credit on a business day that we are open, we will consider that day to be the day of your deposit.
-The cut-off time for a branch is at branch closing.
-Although some branches may have later closing/cut-off times, 4:00 p.m. is the earliest cut-off time that could apply.
-The cut-off time for Commerce ATMs is 7:00 p.m.
-However, a deposit made after the cut-off time on a business day; on a Saturday, Sunday or federal holiday; or on a business day that we are not open, shall be treated as though it were made on the next business day we are open.
+For the purpose of determining the availability of your deposits, every day is a business day except Saturdays, Sundays, and federal holidays.
+If you make a deposit before the cutoff time on a business day that we are open, we will consider that day to be the day of your deposit.
+The cutoff time for a branch is at branch closing or 7:00 p.m.
+Central Time, whichever is earlier.
+The cutoff time for ATMs that we own and operate is 7:00 p.m.
+Central Time.
+However, if you make a deposit (i) after the cutoff time on a business day; (ii) on a Saturday, Sunday or federal holiday; or (iii) on a business day that we are not open, we will consider that the deposit was made on the next business day we are open.

 - You are a new customer (see special rules below).